rhiaro/thesis/chapter3.md

 ## Introduction

+The previous chapter discusses an individual's relation with their online representation; how the affordances of a profile impact the culture of an online community, including how users interact and relate to each other, and how users understand themselves as part of the community.
+The studies described consider profiles and users *within* individual systems, yet online representations of people are employed across different systems in great and exciting variety.
+In order to build on our understanding of the role an online profile plays in self-presentation, identity and interaction we need a more nuanced understanding of what a 'profile' *is* in a general sense.
+Our goal therefore is to establish a framework for classifying online profiles so that they may be more effectively compared despite the differences between systems and communities.

+//, and how a 'profile' is situated in the context of its use

 This chapter primarily examines existing implementations of social profiles, to find out what works and what's missing (compared to needs identified in ch2).
+ Second we propose a set of constructs to capture the most important features of social machines and to compare existing instances thereof

-Claim that 'profile' is defined simplistically in existing studies, and to better understand the role a profile plays in self-presentation, online identity and interaction we need a more nuanced understanding of how a 'profile' is situated in context.
+Claim that 'profile' is defined simplistically in existing studies.
 To that end we undertake an empirical analysis of digital representations of users on 20 different social websites and derive a classification framework to enable profiles to be considered along different dimensions (or something).

 ## Background